MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 For a deeper look into the architecture of Defender for Identity, see [Microsoft Defender for Identity architecture](/defender-for-identity/architecture).

-## Understand key concepts
+### Understand key concepts

-The following table identified key concepts that are important to understand when evaluating, configuring, and deploying Microsoft Defender for Identity.
+The following table describes key concepts that are important to understand when piloting and deploying Microsoft Defender for Identity.

 |Concept  |Description |More information  |
 |---------|---------|---------|